SankeyMATIC Gallery: A Monthly Budget

 - The Atlantic: “McDonald's Can't Figure Out How Its Workers Survive on Minimum Wage”

-While a list of several labeled numbers has a long history as a popular method of data presentation, let's see what kind of picture it makes with a Sankey diagram.
+While a list of several labeled numbers has a long history as a common method of data presentation, let's see what kind of picture we can make of it with a Sankey diagram.

 First, let's diagram the Income.